-A student in default on an FSA loan can't receive further Title IV aid until she resolves the default, which she can do in a few ways.
+A student in default on an FSA loan can't receive further FSA funds until she resolves the default, which she can do in a few ways.

 ▼ Repayment in full (including consolidation).
 A student can resolve a default and regain eligibility for FSA funds by repaying the loan in full (loan status code DP).
-If the school writes off a regulatorily permissible amount that the student repays, that counts as paying the loan in full (code DC).
+If the school writes off a regulatorily permissible amount that the student repays (for Perkins), that counts as paying the loan in full (code DC).
 If a defaulted loan is successfully consolidated, it is also counted as paid in full (code DN).
-However, if the loan holder simply writes off the entire loan, the loan isn't paid in full, and the student remains ineligible for Title IV funds [code DW, though there is no code for a Perkins write-off, which does not make a student ineligible; see 34 CFR 674.47(h)].
+However, if the loan holder just writes off the entire loan (except for Perkins), it isn't paid in full, and the student remains ineligible for FSA funds (code DW).
+The student regains eligibility whether repayment was completed voluntarily or involuntarily (that is, through IRS offset or wage garnishment).